jjay075/jjay075/README.md

 ### Hii all 👋
 ### I'm Jay Joshi
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning to be better programmer!!
 <!--
 **jjay075/jjay075** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.